 - 1.8 Method 8: Rebuild files of the NVIDIA Control Panel

 Methods to Fix Nvidia Control Panel Keeps Closing

 Here are the top 8 methods to fix the Nvidia control panel that keeps closing

 Method 1: Scan and Repair Your System

 It’s typically hard to investigate because there could be a million reasons for this.
 If your PC is experiencing this problem constantly or when making significant changes to your system, you’re probably looking at a system issue.

 This guide by Microsoft will walk you through how to scan manually.
 Alternatively, you can try Restoro.
 It’s a professional Windows repair tool that can analyze your PC’s overall health and determine the best course of action for your system.
-With just one click, you can install entirely new components of your system, so you don’t need to reinstall Windows or all of your software, and you won’t lose your personal data or settings.
+With just one click, you can install entirely new components of your system, so you don’t need to reinstall Windows or all of your software and won’t lose your data or settings.

 - Once finished, you will see a report showing all the issues, and to fix the issues, click Start Repair.

 Once done, reboot your PC and check that the issue continues.